glweems/glweems/src/pages/tutorials/react-navbar-scroller/README.md

 ### Getting Started

-After you run the `create-react-app NavbarScrollerDemo --typescript` you should end up with a folder structure like so.
+After you run the the setup commands you should end up with a folder structure like so.

 ```
 NavbarScrollerDemo/